Curriculum Enrichment Awards

 About the Organization

 Duke Performances presents willfully eclectic, forward-thinking programming at a dozen venues on campus and in Durham.
-Through superb performances, outstanding visiting artist residencies, and the commissioning and development of exciting new work, the organization takes a leading role in the cultural life of the nation and encourages meaningful engagement with the Duke campus and Durham community.
-Duke Performances offers a robust season of 70-80 presentations spanning classical, new music, jazz, American vernacular music, international music, theater, and dance, while coordinating over 120 residency events, including class visits, workshops, and public conversations with over 40 campus partners annually.
+Through its performances, visiting artist residencies, and commissioning and development of exciting new work, the organization takes a leading role in the cultural life of the nation and encourages meaningful engagement with the Duke campus and Durham community.
+Duke Performances offers a robust season of 80-90 presentations spanning classical, new music, jazz, American vernacular music, international music, theater, and dance, while coordinating over 100 residency events, including class visits, workshops, and public conversations with over 40 campus partners annually.

 Grant support will be awarded for: